Mon - Sun: 24 hours.

 Starting The Manual Handling Claims Process

-If you’d like to check whether one of our solicitors could represent you on a No Win No Fee basis, please call us on 0800 6524 881 today.
-Remember, you’ll receive free legal advice whether you decide to start the manual handling claims process or not.
+If you’d like to find out whether one of our solicitors can represent you on a No Win No Fee basis, please call us on 0800 6524 881 today.
+Alternatively, you can use our live chat service to speak with a claims advisor or fill in a callback form, and we’ll contact you at a more convenient time.